 - Apply online: Application submission

-- Attend a GDD Orientation Session
+- Attend the GDD Information Session on the Mission campus:

-- Submit a portfolio
+- Submit a portfolio: Portfolio submission

 Tuesday March 31: Early Application Deadline Application submission